This trope is for robots and cyborgs with primarily robotic bodies that consume human food and drink.

 - The Skakdi are able to chew and swallow their food, which the Matoran find repulsive.

 - A company is developing a biomass-fueled robotic drone called EATR.
 It can run on anything from conventional fuels to scavenged leaves and twigs.
 Early news articles sensationally (and inaccurately) reported that it was designed to eat meat — including human corpses.

 - The mechanical sculpture Cloaca No. 5 by Wim Delvoye.

-- There are also electronic devices being developed which can run off the glucose in human blood (potential applications include electronic tattoos and Hollywood Cyborg style prosthetics).
+- There are also electronic devices being developed which can run off the glucose in human blood (potential applications include electronic tattoos and cyborg prosthetics).